Spiggles8/Portfolio/README.md

 Future Updates/Considerations:
-1. I'm not 100% sold on the Teal color (could potentially change to some shade of blue).
+1. I need to adjust the information on the portfolio site.
+Change Front-End to Full-Stack and fix up my About Me.
 2. I want to incorporate a dark mode button.
 3. Could provide an animated video on project list.
 When one hovers over project it will show a video of it demonstrating the project.
 4. Ultimately, want to re-build this without the template to remove a large portion of unused code.
+(Use ReactJS)

 Credits:
         Forty by HTML5 UP | html5up.net